2.03 Grading and Examination

 The director of each course/clerkship determines the nature, frequency, content, and scoring of student examinations.
 All formally designated examinations, including quizzes, are required of all students registered in the course or clerkship.
 Mid-course evaluations or interim examinations should take place no later than approximately halfway through a course or clerkship to provide timely feedback to students about their academic performance.

 In the unusual event that a student is excused from an interim examination or final examination, the course or clerkship director will provide a single make-up opportunity for all students.
 The make-up examination will be equivalent to but not the same examination given on the scheduled day of the original exam.
+In no case will a student be allowed to take an exam before the date published in the Academic Calendar.
+No examinations shall be administered to an individual student via e-mail or any other remote arrangement unless this was the mechanism by which the original exam was administered to the entire class.
+Absent this arrangement, to ensure a ‘level playing field’ for every member of the class, students must be physically present for all examinations and make-up examinations.
+See below for further details of the Examination Policy.

 In the extraordinary circumstance that a student has examinations in two courses simultaneously, the student will bear the responsibility of notifying both course directors in writing.
 If the courses are both required, the course directors will consult with each other and the student to set the times at which their respective examinations are to be taken.
 If one course is required and the other elective, the student will take the exam in the required course at the scheduled time and work with the elective course director to arrange an alternative time for the elective course exam.